-The equal importance of knowledge for both men and women can best be exemplified from the life of the Prophet (PBUH).
+The equal importance of knowledge for both men and women can best be exemplified by the life of the Prophet (PBUH).
 Whenever he (PBUH) received verse(s) of the Quran, he (PBUH) would first recite those before his male companions (RA) and then in a gathering of female companions.
-This reflects to what extent he (PBUH) was concerned for the education of Muslims, both males, and females.
+This reflects what extent he (PBUH) was concerned for the education of Muslims, both males and females.

 Islam has given women the right to accept or reject marriage proposals.
 This clearly delineates women’s right to marry as per their choice.

-This incident best highlight the right of women to make important decisions of choosing spouse/life partners.
+This incident best highlights the right of women to make important decisions of choosing spouses/life partners.
 It also highlights that women are free to make important decisions in their life.

 ‘Hazrat Abdur Rahman al-Salami (RA)’ has reported that once a woman argued with Hazrat Umar (RA) on a certain issue.
 When proved wrong, Hazrat Umar (RA) accepted that he was wrong, and that woman was right.
 It proves that Islam has given women freedom of expression and speech.
 It also suggests that women are equal in reasoning to men.